cy6erGn0m/vertx3-lang-kotlin/docs/blogpost.md

     .subscribe()
 ```

 Looks too cool, isn't it?
 Well, there is nothing completely perfect in real life.
 If you look deeper you can find some disappointing cases.
-For example there is no Rx adapter for file uploads handling.
-Fortunately with Kotlin it is easy to extend API:
+For example there is no Rx adapter for file upload handling.
+Fortunately with Kotlin it is easy to extend the API:

 ```kotlin
 fun HttpServerRequest.fileUploadsObservable(): Observable<HttpServerFileUpload> = observable { subscriber ->
     uploadHandler { file ->